 We knew each other from afar before dating, and had mutual friends who decided we needed to be together.
 David was onboard with that, but, Tara, not so much.
 After a year or so of resisting, Tara gave in and we dated for about a year.
 We married in July of 2000 and, believe us, it has been a roller coaster ride ever since!

 We've grown so much in 17 years of marriage.
 Just look at our wedding photo--oh, to be that young again!
 Having dealt with so many of the challenges life throws at you, (i.e. financial, employment, health, fertility, death in family), we've learned not be judgmental, forgive quickly, put ourselves in the other person's shoes, cry together, laugh more, travel a lot.
-Battling infertility was probably the most difficult challenge in our marriage.
-After fertility treatments (which we never really felt comfortable with anyway), we felt so much peace when we finally decided to adopt.
+Battling infertility was probably one of the most difficult challenges in our marriage.
+After seeking treatment with a fertility specialist, we felt so much peace when we finally decided to adopt.

 We are polar opposites (as you will see when you read our bios) but, because we've been married for a while we tend to know what the other person is thinking or about to say.
 David is quiet and reserved, would rather be with animals than humans and is a music lover.
 Tara is lighthearted and fun-loving, people oriented, a good conversationalist and loves a good party.
 We compliment each other very well.
 What an asset for our new baby, they get the best of both worlds!